For the world forward and change to provide new energy power solutions

 2. Dimethoxybenzene compounds have a steady voltage clamping capacity of less than 0.5C owing to limited solubility; ion lithium power packs have a substantial self-discharge.
 Shuttle's molecular structure requires more investigation.

-4. Voltage-sensitive diaphragm for lithium-ion power packs.
+4. Voltage-sensitive diaphragm for rechargeable lithium battery packs.
 In the normal charging and discharging voltage range, the diaphragm part of the microporous filled with an electroactive polymer is insulated, allowing only ion conduction; when the charging voltage reaches a controlled value, the polymer is oxidized and doped to become electronically conductive, forming a polymer conductive bridge between the positive and negative electrodes, preventing the charging current bypass, ion lithium power pack.

 1. temperature-sensitive electrode for ion lithium power packs (PTC electrode).
 When the temperature rises to the Curie conversion temperature of the complex, the polymer matrix expands, conductive carbon black out of contact, and the composite material has a high electronic conductivity; when the temperature rises to the Curie conversion temperature of the complex, the polymer matrix expands, conductive carbon black out of contact, and the complex loses its electronic conductivity.
 The electrical conductivity rapidly decreases.

 (1) At high temperatures, the resistance of the PTC coating, which is embedded between the PTC electrode collector and the electrode activator coating, sharply increases, cutting off current transfer, terminating the battery reaction, and preventing thermal runaway of the ion lithium power pack, resulting in safety issues.